andrewfu1/capella_assignment/README.md

 - Retrieves its stored value from macro_list_t.
 - Expands the macro’s value while substituting its arguments (# placeholders).

+## Collaboration

-#### I did this project entirely by myself without AI help.
+I did this project entirely by myself without AI help.
 Specific function documentation can be found in the code.